 Tips for choosing the right job and career;

 Techniques for preparing, and samples of, CVs and covering letters for any job;

 Salary trends, and company and industry research.

 However, the internet should not be regarded as a sure-fire way of landing a job.
-Contacting a recruitment agency may prove to be more effective.
+Contacting a recruitment agency in Malta may prove to be more effective.

 Submitting your resume online